openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 uDMA QSPI after reading the WORD_PER_TRANSF words, asserts valid signal of Rx DC FIFO.
 RC DC FIFO when it has enough space samples the data lines at every clock cycle provided that the valid line is asserted.
 The Rx DC FIFO shows readiness to receive data by asserting the ready signal.

-Below the typic command sequence for RX operation: -
+Below is the example  command sequence for RX operation: -

 +-------------------+------------------------+-----------------------------+
 | Command           | L2 memory Encoded Word | Description                 |